-Although the pandemic situation has somewhat diminished to a slow halt all over the U.S., it did affect the traditional work-life balance loop (alongside many other factors).
+Although the pandemic has somewhat diminished to a slow halt all over the US, it affected the traditional work-life balance loop (alongside many other factors).

 Especially, for those States that were already ranking low for work-life balance, it became harder than ever for an average Joe to juggle family duties and job responsibilities.

 We recently analyzed data for all 50 U.S. states by comparing key pain points, such as; the average number of employees’ work hours, work-life balance rating according to online trends, and the overall risk of experiencing burnout at an early onset.